-Background images can be full color, 24-bit images but they can also be gray scale if that’s what you want.
-Each image in the xsheet is automatically held until it is replaced by another image or stopped by inserting a blank image so you do not have to copy and paste the background image into every frame.
+Background images should be full color, 24-bit images but they can also be grayscale.
+Each image in the xsheet is automatically held so you do not have to copy and paste the background image into every frame.

 If you want to import color images into the foreground they should be 32-bit images with an alpha channel.
 The alpha channel determines which part of the image will be transparent to let the background and other stuff behind the image show through.

 Select Import as Color Overlay.
 If your images don’t have an alpha channel, FlipBook can create one for you.
 Turn on the Keying option and set the keying value to determine which shades of white you want to become transparent.
 A value of 255 means it only “pure” white will become transparent.
 A value of 240 will also make things that are not quite “pure” white become invisible.